KoleHicok/sphinx-template/source/report/index.rst

 Using React.js For More Dynamic Web Pages
 =========================================

 Creating a user interface (UI) is a difficult task.
-React.js makes web apps look good with minimal effort.
+React.js makes web apps engage the user with minimal effort.
 The web page becomes dynamic through animated feedback to user input, making site navigation more interesting.
 It can also easily display content from the server.
-React.js is a powerful JavaScript framework that allows a web developer to manipulate a web page as the user uses the website.
-React.js facilitates this creation of a single web page app, rather than a set of pages the user navigates through.
-This report will discuss the React.js and how it aids in the development of dynamic UI.
+This powerful JavaScript framework allows a web developer to manipulate a web page as the user uses the website.
+React.js facilitates the creation of a single-web page app, rather than a set of pages the user navigates through.
+Here we discuss React.js and how it aids in the development of a dynamic UI.

 .. image:: ../images/reactLogo.png
   :width: 400